antshiv/C-Transformer/README.md

 # 🚀 C-Transformers: Cache-Optimized Transformers in C

-Building Embedded AI from Scratch — in C, on CPUs, for Real-Time Autonomy.

 This project is a pure C implementation of a GPT-style transformer model with:
 - 🧠 Fully contiguous, single-block memory layout
 - 📏 64-byte alignment for every tensor